See the Series Introduction for Just Tao It, Part IHERE

 People gradually lose the ability to distinguish between what deserves sustained attention and what is merely competing aggressively for attention.

-Because overwhelmed human beings struggle to remain grounded for long.
+The consequences show up everywhere—in our personal lives, organizations, communities, and democracies—because overwhelmed human beings struggle to remain grounded for long.
 Nuance weakens.
 Patience shortens.
 Certainty becomes emotionally comforting.
 Reaction starts feeling more useful than reflection.

 When that happens, people start making progressively worse decisions about what to hold on to and what to let go of.